fgindraud/meowww/Readme.md

 Chat supports multiple independent chat rooms, with no discovery.
 Chat rooms are created on the fly, when first used.

+There is no connection system, thus nicknames are not unique and not reserved for one user.
+Nickname is only defined for a specific message, and can be changed anytime.
+To simplify use, the nickname is stored in a cookie to be remembered accross sessions.

 ## Requirements
 Server: Rust.